jcouball/jcouball/_posts/2025-04-16-continuous-delivery-for-ruby-gems.md

 ## Conclusion

-Now my release process is fully automated from commit-to-production (well, you have to merge the release PR).
+Now my release process is fully automated from commit-to-production.
+Well, almost: you have to merge the release PR.

 What I like about the Release Please action is that it will update the release PR as you merge other PRs to master.
 This means that you don't have to have a release per